An expat’s guide to finding jobs in Paris, including how to find English-speaking vacancies in the City of Lights.

 Due to the touristic nature of Paris, hospitality jobs for English speakers are always a good choice.
 Hotel jobs in Paris are more common during high season for tourism, and you would have to have some level of French as well as some experience (though that depends on the position).
 Since Paris is such a huge city, there are tons of different hotels and even hostels and other kinds of lodging that need staff that speak English and are willing to hire people without much experience in some cases.

 Just like in any other large city, IT jobs in Paris are not too hard to find.
 Since English is a huge part of the IT culture, being an expat, especially one with IT experience, can be a big advantage.
-Even if the job isn’t with a company that only does IT, there are many huge companies based in Paris, such Lacoste and Dailymotion.
+Even if the job isn’t with a company that only does IT, there are many huge companies based in Paris, such as Lacoste and Dailymotion.
 These types of companies often look for employees with specialist skills and are generally open to hiring foreign nationals with English language skills – the language of modern business.

-Creative freelancers is always an option for expats.
+Creative freelancing is always an option for expats.
 Native English speakers can often find work with French companies looking for marketing content in English.
 Editing and translating are other freelance skills that come in useful.

 If none of these work for you, take a look at www.jobsinparis.fr or any other search engine for jobs in Paris.
 Here are a few of the better job websites for France.